-The GDP is the monetary value of final goods and services produced by an economy in a given period of time.
+The Gross Domestic Product is the monetary value of final goods and services produced by an economy in a given period of time.

 The word gross means that certain values are not calculated; these values are: variation in inventories and capital depreciations or appreciations.

 The word domestic indicates production within the geographical boundaries of a given economy and